How To Start A Photography Blog [9 Steps To $10k/month]

 Step 5: Choose Your Hosting Subscription Duration

-Make sure the Hatchling plan is selected on the left, and adjust your subscription to either 1 year or 36 months, depending on what fits your budget.
+Ensure you are on the Hatchling Plan on the left, then choose a subscription length—1 year or 36 months, based on your budget.

 Step 6: Fill Your Account Details

-Set up your HostGator account by entering your email address and selecting a password.
+Create your HostGator account by entering your email and selecting a password.

 Review your order details and all the information you’ve entered to ensure it’s how you intended, and then check out.